biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 #### The lifetime of a class instance

-The lifetime of the objects ess and dens that have been created may exceed the lifetime of their respective factory plugin(s).
-Objects ess and dens preserve reference counted pointers to the Python interpreter thus a valid Python interpreter instance exists until the destruction of objects ess and dens.
+The lifetime of ESS computer and Densities objects may exceed the lifetime of their respective factory plugin(s).
+Objects ess and dens preserve reference counted pointers to the Python interpreter, thus a valid Python interpreter instance exists until the destruction of objects ess and dens.

 #### Creation of a node